 PLANNING YOUR VISIT TO LOYOLA

 Students are responsible for their own travel costs and arrangements.
 Everything you need to know about traveling to the Water Tower Campus, local hotels, etc. can be found in Loyola's Water Tower Campus Guide.
-Simply scroll down for travel directions, hotel information, campus maps, and nearby attractions.
-The Chicago tourism website is also an excellent source for information for planning your visits.

 WHILE YOU ARE ON CAMPUS